-The counties should distribute Title III, County Fund, monies in accordance with The Secure Rural Schools and Community Self-Determination Act of 2000
+Navajo County should distribute forest reserve monies in accordance with the Secure Rural Schools and Community Self-Determination Act of 2000 and Arizona Revised Statues §11-497

-Criteria: The Secure Rural Schools and Community Self-Determination Act of 2000 (SRS Act), section 302 requires the counties to use Title III, County Fund, monies only (1) to carry out activities under the Firewise Communities program (provides homeowners education/assistance on protecting people and property from wildfires); (2) to reimburse the participating county for search and rescue and other emergency services, including firefighting; and (3) to develop community wildfire protection plans in coordination with the appropriate secretary concerned.
+Criteria: The Secure Rural Schools and Community Self-Determination Act of 2000 (SRS Act) requires the counties' Title I monies to be used for roads and schools in the manner provided for by state statute.
+Arizona Revised Statutes (A.R.S.) §11-497 requires the counties' share of pass-through forest reserve monies from the United States to be disbursed for the benefit of public schools and public roads as the board of supervisors directs.
+Further, a county may allocate a disproportionate amount of forest reserve monies between public schools and public roads as long as both categories receive a real benefit.
+In addition, Section 302 of the SRS Act requires the counties to use Title III, County Fund, monies only (1) to carry out activities under the Firewise Communities program (provides homeowners education/assistance on protecting people and property from wildfires); (2) to reimburse the participating county for search and rescue and other emergency services, including firefighting; and (3) to develop community wildfire protection plans in coordination with the appropriate secretary concerned.